ZeaNa7/server-chat-socket.io/README.md

 ## Description

-This is a simple Express.js server , with a chat using socket.io.
+This is a simple Express.js server, with a chat using socket.io.

 ## Fonctionality

 - Login with user: admin, password: admin
 - Chat
--